Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Line two baking sheets with wax paper.
+• Line two baking sheets with wax paper or parchment paper.

 • In a large saucepan over medium heat, combine the granulated sugar, milk, butter, and coco powder.
 Bring to a boil, while stirring consistently.